-For SODIS, low retail prices and intermediate prices per m3 were observed with a range of removal efficiencies for bacteria from "non-protective" to "highly protective"
+For SODIS, low retail prices and intermediate prices per m3 were observed with a range of removal efficiencies for bacteria (E. coli) from "non-protective" to "highly protective" and for viruses (mostly echovirus and bacteriophages) from "non-protective" to "protective" according to WHO targets.

-Discussion DWESD 8, 143-176, 2015 Paper Household water treatment and safe storage -Discussion effectiveness and economics S. Stubbé et al. Paper Abstract Discussion Conclusion Reference Tables Figures Paper Back Close Discussion Printer-friendly Versior Paper Interactive Discussion and for viruses from "non-protective" to "protective" according to WHO targets.
 Ceramic filters showed intermediate retail prices and high prices per m3 with a range of removal efficiencies for bacteria from "non-protective" to "highly protective" and for viruses "non-protective".
 Biosand filters had high retail prices and low prices per m3 with a range of removal efficiencies for bacteria from "non-protective" to "protective" and for viruses from "non-protective" to "highly protective".
-Overall, a relationship between HWTS removal efficiency and economics was not observed.
+The reported log removal should be viewed with some precaution, as parameters like indicator pathogen, research method and human factors are of influence.
+Also, most studies are short-time (around 26 weeks) and designed poorly unblinded, which could have given biased results (Hunter, 2009; Sobsey et al., 2008).
+The costs of HWTS were based on four parameters: production, distribution, taxes and marginal fees.
+They influence the price paid by the consumer besides other factors (interest, inflation).
+Additionally, the produced volume of water, or lifetime of the HWTS determines the actual price per m3.